 Once you’ve identified the ‘gaps’ within your print and document security, you can start the work of implementing the necessary changes.
 It is important to make sure all your printers and MFDs have updated software and security features.
 You can also consider replacing old devices with new ones that come with up-to-date technologies.

-Get your staff involved in the process and establish a security culture within the workplace.
+Get your staff involved in the process and establish a culture that places a high value on business data security.
 Encourage them to use strong passwords and encryption codes on important documents.
 Educating staff and making them aware of the security risks, can go a long way to ensuring your confidential data is always protected.

 4. Consider using outsourced managed print services